Spain's soccer federation stands by its chief amid uproar over kiss | Politics

 - Spain

-Spain's soccer federation said on Saturday it would take legal action to defend its president, Luis Rubiales, on Saturday even as he faces a storm of criticism for grabbing star player Jenni Hermoso's head and kissing her on the lips after Spain's Women's World Cup victory.
+Spain's soccer federation threatened legal action to defend its president, Luis Rubiales, even as he faces a storm of criticism for grabbing player Jenni Hermoso's head and kissing her on the lips after Spain's Women's World Cup victory.

-In a statement issued in the early hours the federation said it would show there have been lies about what happened by Hermoso or people speaking for her.
-The statement on the Royal Spanish Football Federation website said it would take legal action to defend Rubiales' honour, but did not say what the action would consist of.
-Rubiales refused on Friday to resign as RFEF chief over his actions last Sunday in Sydney, seeking to defend his behaviour and calling the kiss "spontaneous, mutual, euphoric and consensual".
+In a statement issued in the early hours of Saturday the federation said it would show there have been lies told about what happened by Hermoso or people speaking for her.
+The statement on the Royal Spanish Football Federation website said it would take appropriate legal action to defend Rubiales' honour, but did not say what the action would consist of.
+Rubiales refused on Friday to resign as RFEF chief over his actions last Sunday after Spain's win in Sydney, seeking to defend his behaviour and calling the kiss "spontaneous, mutual, euphoric and consensual".

 The Spain women's team has also mutinied.
 In a joint statement sent via their FUTPRO union on Friday evening, all 23 of the cup-winning squad including Hermoso, as well as 32 other squad members, said they would not play internationals while Rubiales remains head of the federation.
 In the same statement, Hermoso denied Rubiales' contention that the kiss he gave her was consensual, writing, "I want to clarify that, as was seen in the images, at no time did I consent to the kiss he gave me and, of course, in no case did I seek to lift the president".